The following information may be helpful to investigators when working with Penn State Cancer Institute’s Protocol Review Committee.

 The following studies are generally viewed as exempt:

 - Retrospective studies.
 A retrospective study looks backward and examines exposures to suspected risk or protection factors in relation to an outcome that is established at the start of the study.
 Retrospective studies can include analysis of existing samples from the Institute of Personalized Medicine biorepository or retrospective chart review.
-Retrospective studies should be reviewed and approved by the appropriate DST and require a short PRC submission form.
+Retrospective studies require a short PRC submission form.

 - Non-oncology trials.
 These are studies in which the study aims are neither related to cancer nor cancer prevention and control.